What You Need to Know About Commercial Diver

 In 2016, there was an estimated number of 4,100 jobs for Commercial Diver in 2016 (in the United States).
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Commercial Diver by 2026.
-The BLS estimates 400 yearly job openings in this field.
+There will be an estimated 400 positions for Commercial Diver per year.

 The states with the most job growth for Commercial Diver are Alaska, Missouri, and Washington.
 Watch out if you plan on working in Wisconsin, New Jersey, or Alabama.
 These states have the worst job growth for this type of profession.